-On entering the museum there is a Diorama illustrating the construction of the windmill using handtools of the time.
-All the timbers were sawn by hand from local trees, using a pit saw, and shaped with hand tools.
+In the Museum lobby there is a Diorama illustrating the construction of the windmill using handtools of the time.
+All the timbers were hand-sawn from local trees, using a pit saw, and shaped with hand tools.

 Complementing this display there is a magnificent collection of the tools of a Norfolk millwright, including many rare and antique tools ranging from the 15th Century to the present day.

-In the centre of the ground floor is a reproduction of the Great Spur Wheel as it would have been when the mill was in operation.
+In the centre of the building there is a reproduction of the Great Spur Wheel as it would have been when the mill was in operation.
 Also displayed are rural handtools that were used in the fields and at harvest time.

-In the Video room there is a continuous film about the design, construction and operation of English windmills.
-Copies of the DVD are on sale in the shop.
+A continuous film about the design, construction and operation of English windmills can be seen in the Video Room.